Previous Episode << >> Next Episode

 Kathryn frowned, "the what?"
 She wasn't the only one.

 "Oh right, haven't built it yet," Tom said meekly.
 He turned his seat around just as the sight of a planet filled the front window.
 "Boy, is my face red!"
 Everyone pointed towards at the window.
 "It is?
 Hmm."
 His hands went to his face.
 They could now see some of the planet's finer details like mountains and trees.

 Next thing everyone knew they were lying on the shuttle's ceiling in two different heaps.

 "Okay, at least I haven't died this time," Kathryn groaned.
 She pulled herself up, not noticing that she was lucky enough to have a soft landing thanks to poor Samantha.
 Her hands went to check her hair, all she saw after that was red.
 "Tom!"

 Jessie looked over to the centre of the Bridge with disgust all over her face.
-She wasn't the only one either as a female crewmember walked into it, holding a cup and a muffin in her hands.
+She wasn't the only one either as a female crewmember walked out of the turbolift holding a cup and a muffin in her hands.
 The person sitting in the Captain's chair accepted both of them gratefully.

 "Is it just me or is this promotion getting to his head?"
 Craig commented from Tactical.